DOSull/Spatial-Analysis-and-Modelling/labs/point-pattern-analysis/03-assignment-instructions.md

 You can assemble materials in a word processor (export images from *RStudio* to PNG format) and produce a PDF report as an alternative, but I recommend the R Markdown approach.

 Avoid showing lots of irrelevant output with options like `message = FALSE` in the code chunk headers.
+You can control these using the options in the 'gearwheel' button at the top of the files part of _RStudio_.

 Include your name in the submitted filename for ease of identification.
 You should not need to write more than about 500 words, although your report should include a number of figures.
 Note that quality of cartography is not an important aspect of this assignment.